Do you dream of beating the odds and ensuring your startup is a success?

 If you want a startup that scales, you must create systems.
 Systems will enable your business to run without you.

-Systems are rules, policies, and procedures that enables team members to work productively without having to reinvent the wheel on a daily basis.
+Systems are rules, policies, and procedures that enable team members to work productively without having to reinvent the wheel on a daily basis.

 Here are the primary reasons your startup must have systems in place: